MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flow-run-time-license-check.md

 - If the 'Unattended RPA' add-on is missing, ask your Power Platform administrator to assign an 'Unattended RPA' add-on to your environment from the Power Platform admin center.

 > [!NOTE]
-> A failed license check, if it doesn't block the desktop flow run immediately, can mean that the cloud flow triggering the desktop flow run will soon be suspended for licensing reasons.
-Check the cloud flow in question to get more information about it.
+> A failed license check (if it doesn't block the desktop flow run immediately) can mean that the cloud flow triggering the desktop flow run will soon be suspended for licensing reasons.
+Check the cloud flow in question to get more information.